CryptoGing/Guide/docs/gettingSetup/piAppPlatform/piSDK.md

 The Access Token is a dynamic identifier which can be used inconjuction with the Pi App Platform APIs to verify a Pioneer.
 The Access Token will change at set time intervals and should not be used to create a unique record for a Pioneer.
 The `uid` is an app-local identifier for the Pioneer, in that the `uid` is specific to that Pioneer, and the app.

 #### Calling Authenticate
-To Authenticate function takes two arguements, `scopes` and `onIncompletePaymentFound`.
+The Authenticate function takes two arguements, `scopes` and `onIncompletePaymentFound`.
 Scopes is an array of strings and `onIncompletePaymentFound` is a pre-coded callback function.
 Both arguments are implemented by the developer and explinations are below.

 Javascript code example that will call the authenticate function and log the return in the console:
 {% highlight javascript %}